-memory, and (c) retrieval of text and prior thoughts from long-term memory.
+There is considerable research on inference generation in reading.
+Some investigations are based on speeded techniques in which one element is probed for activation during reading (e.g., O'Brien, Shank, Myers, & Rayner, 1988; Graesser, Singer, & Trabasso, 1994; see Singer, 1994, for a review).
+Other investigations of inference generation elicit think-aloud protocols in which a continuous record of inferences is produced (e.g., Pressley & Afflerbach, 1995; Trabasso & Suh, 1993; Trabasso & Magliano, 1996; Zwaan & Brown, 1996).
+In think-aloud research, readers have demonstrated a variety of reactions to text (Pressley & Afflerbach; 1995).
+Trabasso and Magliano (1996) identified three kinds of working memory operations occurring in think-aloud protocols: activation of relevant world knowledge, maintenance of information in working memory, and retrieval of text and prior thoughts from long-term memory.
 They noted that these were functionally necessary to the three kinds of inferences that they found: backward inferences (explanations), concurrent inferences (associations), and forward inferences (predictions) (see also van den Broek, 1990).
 The three kinds of inferences are explained as follows.
-Explanations concern the reasons why something occurs, such as motive, physical cause, or enabling condition.
+Explanations concern the reasons why something occurs, such as a motive, physical cause, or enabling condition.
 These are generated in a wide variety of reading situations (e.g., Trabasso, van den Broek, & Suh, 1989; van den Broek, Fletcher, & Risden, 1993).
 Associations provide information on the features and functions of persons, objects, and events in the text.
-Researchers have found considerable evidence that associative inferences are not routinely generated during normal reading (e.g., Graesser, Singer, & Trabasso, 1994; McKoon & Ratcliff, 1992).
-Predictions are inferences made by readers about future consequences of a focal event.
-Predictive inferences are hard to measure and are hard to find except when a coherence break is resolved (Murray, Klin, & Myers, 1993), when the prediction is causally constrained within the text (Murray et al., 1993), or when the prediction is specifically foregrounded in the text (Whitney, Ritchie, & Clark, 1991).
+There is considerable evidence that associative inferences are not routinely generated during normal reading (e.g., Graesser, Singer, & Trabasso, 1994; McKoon & Ratcliff, 1992).
+Predictions occur when readers make inferences about future consequences of a focal event.
+Predictive inferences are hard to measure and are not often found except when a coherence break is resolved (Murray, Klin, & Myers, 1993), when the prediction is causally constrained within the text (Murray et al., 1993), or when the prediction is specifically foregrounded in the text (Whitney, Ritchie, & Crane, 1992).

-There are variations in the extent to which particular types of inferences or activations are made (McKoon & Ratcliff, 1986; Singer, 1994), and researchers have become increasingly interested in determining the circumstances that lead to particular inferences.
+There are variations in the extent to which particular types of inferences or activations are made (McKoon & Ratcliff, 1986; Singer, 1994), and researchers have become increasingly interested in determining exactly which circumstances lead to particular inferences.
 A considerable number of studies have focused on the effects of reader characteristics on inferential activity.
-For example, inferences have been found to differ as a function of language skill (Horiba, 1990; Horiba, van den Broek, & Fletcher, 1993; Zwaan & Brown, 1996), reading ability (Wolman, 1991; Wolman, van den Broek, & Lorch, 1997), background knowledge (e.g., readers with expert background knowledge do more explaining; Chi, Feltovich, & Glaser, 1981; Chiesi, Spilich, & Voss, 1979), and analysis (e.g., Lundeberg, 1987; Wineberg, 1991).
-Whereas these studies have focused on differences between readers, much less attention has been given to the possibility that inferential activities may also differ within an individual reader.
+For example, inferences have been found to differ as a function of language skill (Horiba, 1990; Horiba, van den Broek, & Fletcher, 1993; Zwaan & Brown, 1996), reading ability (Wolman, 1991; Wolman, van den Broek, & Lorch, 1997), and background knowledge-e.g., readers with expert background knowledge do more explaining (Chi, Feltovich, & Glaser, 1981; Chiesi, Spilich, & Voss, 1979) and analysis (e.g., Lundeborg, 1987; Wineberg, 1991).
+Whereas these studies have focused on differences between readers, much less attention has been given to the possibility that inferential activities also may differ within an individual reader.